How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 • SSH

-2.4 Using Git Credential Manager (GCM, optional)
+2.4 Using Git Credential Manager (Optional)

 3. Basic Usage of git clone